-BARBARA KUNZINGER BROUSSARD focuses her practice on international trade compliance, specifically customs and economic sanctions, and has particular experience in reviewing international trade transactions.
-She advises clients on prospective compliance issues and helps clients understand potential duty saving opportunities, in addition to assisting clients with enforcement issues and customs litigation.
+BARBARA KUNZINGER BROUSSARD focuses her practice on international trade compliance, specifically customs and economic sanctions, and has particular experience in advising on complex international trade transactions.
+She advises clients on prospective compliance issues and, from an import perspective, helps clients understand and take advantage of potential duty saving opportunities, in addition to assisting clients with customs and sanctions enforcement issues and trade litigation.

 Barbara’s work at Sidley includes: